 What should you do if you’re in a country on an overstayed tourist visa?
-Should you apply to the authorities for visa renewal or keep your head down and hope for the best?
+Should you get in touch with local immigration for a visa renewal or keep your head down and hope for the best?
 These are questions that have confronted many travelers over the years and the answers to them will largely depend on individual choice as well as the country in question.

 So what happens if you find yourself in a Schengen Area or EU country saying “I overstayed my tourist visa!”
 And more importantly, what should you do to avoid problems now and in the future?

 The answers will vary from individual to individual and from country to country.
 It can also depend on how long you have overstayed your tourist visa.
 Many travelers from North America and the European Union inadvertently find themselves in countries on an overstayed tourist visa simply because there is no requirement to obtain a visa before you enter.
 It can therefore be very easy to overstay without even realizing that you are doing so.

 In other cases, you may not notice that you’re living in a country on an overstayed tourist visa for quite some time.
 It is normally only when leave and try to reenter a country that problems arise, usually at passport control.
 Turning up at passport control when you’ve overstayed on tourist visa can lead to either a refusal of entry or having to pay a large penalty fee depending on the country you’re visiting.
 It can also lead to further problems if you try to visit that country (USA) or another in the EU/Schengen Area in the future.